yorak/VeRyPy/README.md

 * Exports VRPH compatible solutions
 * Visualizer for many of the 15 heuristics
 * Most of the algorithms are able to solve CVRP instances up to 1000 customers in under an hour
-* The fastest algorithms can tackle problems with over 10 000 customers in a reasonable time
+* The fastest of the algorithms can tackle problems with over 10 000 customers in a reasonable time

 <sup>1</sup> In fact, due to its inherent complexity, this just might be the only open source implementation of the 3-opt* (3-opt-star aka.  inter-route 3-opt aka. multiroute 3-opt) operation out there!